3-Day Wildlife Photography Expedition

 Join professional wildlife photographer Bart Rulon and Puget Sound Express on a special 3 day wildlife photography expedition focused on whales and other wildlife in and around the San Juan Islands, and the Strait of Juan de Fuca!

-This photography workshop is geared toward serious photographers who want to spend the extra time with whales in order to get the best shots.
+This photography workshop is geared toward passionate photographers of any skill level who want to spend the extra time with whales in order to get the best shots.

 Our cruise connects you in the best location in the continental United States for for humpback whale and transient killer whale sightings, and we also usually see resident killer whales and minke whales.
 We can expect to see harbor seals, sea lions, bald eagles and a variety of other wildlife.

 This expedition is limited to 8 participants (plus up to 4 non-participating spouses) in order to optimize room for photography, and one on one photo instruction time.
 Our boat will be the Glacier Spirit, and your captain will be veteran whale watching captain, Pete Hanke – who is an accomplished photographer in his own right.

 Our primary focus during this trip will be helping you take ideal shots of whales and other wildlife.
 With over 46 years of combined whale watching/photography experience between Bart and Pete, you’ll be in the best hands possible to get lined up with the right light for photography and with the most photogenic whales we can find.